Go Back Up

 2. Compare, negotiate, and sell insurance policies

-4. Advise and consult with their clients to provide the best policies and annual premiums
+4. Advise and consult their clients to provide the best policies and annual premiums

 5. Handle administrative duties for their clients